levibyte/kmean_demo/README.md

 The question is following: Given K number and data, classify and put data into K buckets. for simplicty and visbility reasons I've choosen data to be 2d points on the surface.

 Overall algorithms yield is **very much** dependened on inital data ( are they allready split into K buckets or spread randomly?) and on the choice of first pivot points.
+Given said that, on some occasions it can split data ideally and for some can be completly wrong.

 ### Run examples